2024–25 FC Barcelona season: October

 Barcelona started the new month with a 5–0 win against Young Boys in a match where Lewandowski scored a brace, Raphinha scored once, Iñigo Martínez got his first goal for the club and the last goal of the match was an own goal scored by Young Boys' defender Mohamed Ali Camara.
+Young defender Andrés Cuenca also made his debut.

-On 6 October, Barcelona defeated Deportivo Alavés 3–0 in their last match before the international break, with Lewandowski scoring his first hat-trick of the season.
+On 2 October, Barcelona signed Wojciech Szczęsny to a contract until the end of the season after Marc-André ter Stegen suffered a severe patella tendon rupture.
+Four days later, Barcelona defeated Deportivo Alavés 0–3 in their last match before the international break, with Lewandowski scoring his first hat-trick of the season.

 After their return from the international break, the team continued their winning form by defeating Sevilla 5–1 on 20 October.
 Lewandowski and Pablo Torre both scored braces, with Pedri scoring once.

 On 23 October, Barcelona defeated Bayern Munich 4–1 in a statement win and ended the six-match winless streak against the Germans.
 Raphinha marked his 100th match with the team with a hat-trick, with the other goal coming from Lewandowski.

-In the last match of the month, Barcelona demolished Real Madrid 4–0 away in the first El Clásico of the season on 26 October.
+In the last match of the month, Barcelona demolished Real Madrid 0–4 away in the first El Clásico of the season on 26 October.
 Lewandowski scored a brace, while Yamal and Raphinha scored a goal each; with his goal Yamal became the youngest player to ever score in El Clásico.
 With this win Barcelona ended Real Madrid's 42-game unbeaten La Liga run and defended their record for the most consecutive league games without a loss in La Liga history, which stands at 43 matches, and went six points clear at the top of the league table.

 November

 Barcelona started November with a 3–1 win over Espanyol in the Barcelona derby thanks to a brace from Olmo and a goal from Raphinha.
 Later in the week, Barcelona won their third champions league match in a row defeating Red Star Belgrade in Belgrade with the score of 2–5 with Lewandowski scoring a brace and Raphinha, Iñigo Martínez and Fermín scoring each a goal.
-However, the Catalans' title hopes took a dent after a 1–0 away loss to Real Sociedad and an away draw to Celta Vigo.
+However, the Catalans' title hopes took a dent after a 1–0 away loss to Real Sociedad and a 2–2 away draw to Celta Vigo.
 Barcelona then beat Brest 3–0 in the champions league to move into third place in the league phase table.
-November then ended with Barcelona losing 2–1 at home to Las Palmas leaving them 2 points clear of 2nd-placed Atlético Madrid after 15 games.
+November then ended with Barcelona losing 1–2 at home to Las Palmas leaving them 2 points clear of 2nd-placed Atlético Madrid after 15 games.